RetroReversing/retroReversing/pages/sega/Mega Drive/CrossProductsDevKit.md

 references:
   - youtube
 ---
-A Cross Products SEGA MegaCD Development Kit in action!
+A Cross Products (SNASM2) SEGA MegaCD Development Kit in action!

 This unit was built around 1994, and was used to develop games for the SEGA Mega Drive and MegaCD.
 Features:
 * Cross Products MegaCD development kit
 * SNASM2 - SN Systems Assembler modified by Cross Products

+## References
+* SNASM2 32x development brochure - https://segaretro.org/images/c/c0/SNASM2_%2832X%29_Brochure%28Alt%29.pdf